 8 men from Algeria walked across the Serbian-Croatian border from Šid Serbia, and through about 10 villages in Croatia before continuing by train container to Zagreb.
 There 4 of them managed to apply for asylum, and were accommodated in a camp.
 The 3 others went there for one night including the interviewee.
 The next morning the men called the UNCHR office in Zagreb and expressed their intention to seek asylum.
 After they stated their personal details and explained their route, the officer reassured them that they could go to register at the police station, and they would get access to apply for asylum.

 The men went to the main police station in Zagreb, where the police registered them and took pictures of them, after which they proceeded with an asylum application.
 The men received proper documents and were supposed to be accommodated at a closed camp near Zagreb.
 However, 2 police officers transported them, along with two Afghan refugees, in a big police van, to the Serbian-Croatian border near train rails between Tovarnik Croatia and Šid Serbia.
-At the border spot, 5 male Croatian border police officers violently assaulted them.
+At the border spot, 5 male border police officers described as Croatian violently assaulted them.
 In order to stop the assault, the interviewee cut his left wrist artery with a knife made of his asthma medicine pipe.
 The wound bled a lot, the police stopped and let him lie on the ground unnoticed for hours.
 Afterwards 2 of the Algerian and the two Afghan people walked back to Serbia.
 The interviewee was badly hurt, and stayed behind at the deportation place, with bleeding wounds, without receiving any attention from the police, for about 5-6 hours, before the police officers called a Croatian hospital near the border.